lmiller1990/vuejs-composition-course/README.md

 Create mocks.ts and the Post interface.
 Write a failing test.

-1.6 Decoupling Business Logic from UI Logic
+1.6 Filtering the Posts with computed

 Write a utility method to filter the post, apply it with computed.